The registration deadline has now passed but we are still accepting late registrants - please email email@example.com to receive an application form.

 - receive a bursary of £500 for this stage of the programme

-- receive any additional access support (including financial) if you need this in order to participate in New Voices
+- receive additional access support (including financial) if you need this to participate in New Voices

 - meet the other New Voices at an in-person or online induction day (travel and expenses covered)

 - start developing your project ideas for a live and/or digital projects

 - begin coaching sessions with an accredited coach

 - take part in residential and/or digital networking days with the other New Voices composers (travel and expenses covered)